mikey242/kudos-donations/readme.txt

 * Option to disable [kudos] shortcode.
 If not needed this will prevent CSS/JS from loading when not needed.
 * Upgrade to Block API version 2.
 This increases the min WordPress version to 5.6.
 * Simplify completed payments settings (it is no longer possible to have a custom return url AND a pop-up message)
+* Fix issue with recurring payments not getting added to transactions
+* Add "Sync payments" and "Add missing transactions" commands to Debug actions
 * Change logging to database storage
 * Add "Clear object cache" to debug actions
 * Add white background to form elements